Research data management (130)

 Presentation was given at the 2nd MPG-NFDI Workshop on April 18th about e NFDI4BIOIMAGE Consortium, FAIRification of Image (meta)data, Zarr, RFC, Training (TA5), contributing.

-Tags: Research Data Management, Bioimage Analysis, Fair-Principles, Zarr, Nfdi4Bioimage
+Tags: Research Data Management, Bioimage Analysis, FAIR-Principles, Zarr, Nfdi4Bioimage

 Content type: Slides